Six Word Saturday

 I had balked at reading this because I unintentionally saw the movie last year (and didn’t really like it) and hesitate to read books after seeing the movie adaptations.
 It was better than I thought it would be but I can’t really objectively judge because I knew how it would end.
 (See?
 I shouldn’t have seen the movie first.)

 This was a very kind gift from Jen at Crazy for Books after I tried to enter her giveaway a year late(!)
-It’s the story of Shoko, a Japanese woman who married an American serviceman in the 1950s, and her efforts to become accepted in the American society in how to be an american housewife, margaret dillowaywhich she found herself.
+It’s the story of Shoko, a Japanese woman who married an American serviceman in the 1950s, and her efforts to become accepted in the American society in which she found herself.
 Since Shoko was trying so hard to be assimilated, she didn’t share much of her history and culture with her daughter, Sue, who has to take on a reconciliatory mission to Japan for her ailing mother.
 Although I wasn’t as enthralled by the book as Jen was, and found the redemption issues overly simplified and too easily solved, I did enjoy exploring the mother-daughter relationship, and considering how attempts to ‘fit in’ affect immigrants.

 As he turns 40, anthropology professor Jackson Jones can’t decide whether he should go back to Africa where he did his fieldwork, or settle down at the university where he is.
 At the same time, Sunny, who grew up in a snake handling church in southern Illinois, rents a garage apartment from Jackson.
 She’s just been released from jail where she served five years for shooting, but not killing, her husband after he forced her at gunpoint to put her arm in a box of rattlesnakes.
 Of course, Sunny & Jackson commence a relationship.